 - Meanwhile, heat a tawa, and once it's hot, fry the rolled out paratha.
 When one side is cooked and rises up, spread a little of the ghee atta mix on the top and sprinkle oil around the parathas.

 - Flip over the other side and cook in the same way.
 Ensure it doesn't get burnt.

-- Once it’s cooked on both sides, remove to a plat and clap at it while it’s hot.
+- Once it's cooked on both sides, remove it to a plate and clap at it while it's hot.
 This way you will loosen the layers.

 - This paratha ends up being very heavy.
 Serve it with a gravy of choice

 - Melt the ghee before mixing with the flour for spreading.